 ALLISON BONIFAY, MA, LPC

 Allison spends much of her days supporting the operations and administrative workings at NWAI.
 One of her daily gratitudes is getting to work with a team of not only skilled and dedicated individuals, but also ridiculously funny and absurdly kind.
 When doing clinical work, she approaches the therapeutic relationship with energy, curiosity and a drive to learn collaboratively.
-She delights in incorporating relevant science and research in a way that is fun and applicable, infusing humor and compassion throughout the therapy process while keeping the focus on empowerment and freedom from fear.
+She delights in infusing humor and compassion while keeping the focus on empowerment and freedom from fear.

-Currently, she actively serves as a steering committee member of the Multnomah County Hoarding Task Force as an advocate for broader dissemination and understanding of treatment options and support for those impacted by hoarding.
-Prior to co-founding NWAI, Allison’s experience included residential, correctional, in-home, and outpatient settings, serving a variety of populations (adolescents, adults, teen parents, incarcerated adults, and families).
+Outside of NWAI, she actively serves as a steering committee member of the Multnomah County Hoarding Task Force, advocating for broader understanding and support for those with lived experience of hoarding.
+Prior to co-founding NWAI, Allison’s clinical experience included residential, correctional, and in-home settings, serving a variety of populations (teen parents, incarcerated adults, and families).
 Her previous work, focused on empowerment of historically under-represented groups, has fueled her passion and mission of increasing access to quality mental health care for all.

 “Do the thing you fear and the death of fear is certain.”